RPI-DATA/jupyter-book/_build/notebooks/linearregression.md

 ## Feature Transformation
 ---
 To understand how linear regression works, I have stuck to using features from the training dataset that contained no missing values and were already in a convenient numeric representation.
-In this mission, we'll explore how to transform some of the the remaining features so we can use them in our model.
+In this section, we'll explore how to transform some of the the remaining features so we can use them in our model.
 Broadly, the process of processing and creating new features is known as feature engineering.